-Heard about the UN Climate Change Conference: COP26 but not sure what it’s about?
+Heard about the UN Climate Change Conference: COP27 but not sure what it’s about?
 Here’s what you need to know.

 South Australia has always led the way when it comes to climate change action and renewable energy.

-And we’ll be showcasing these climate change credentials on the world stage this month by taking part in the UN Climate Change Conference – known as COP26.
+We’ve been showcasing these climate change credentials on the world stage this month at the UN Climate Change Conference – known as COP27.

 For nearly three decades the UN (United Nations) has been bringing together almost every country on earth for global climate summits – called COPs – which stands for ‘Conference of the Parties’.